Crash of a Douglas C-54B-1-DC Skymaster on Great Sitkin Island: 16 killed

 Circumstances:

-Crew left Kodiak NAS around 0800LT on a photography mission to Umnak via Cold Bay.
-Shortly after take off, pilot decided to return to his base for not having the "proper clearance".
-On ground, pilot complained about the overload of gas and equipment and left again thirty minutes later.
-While climbing over the Anton Larsen Bay, aircraft was too low and impacted the Sheratin Mountain, about 150 feet below the summit.
-Seven crew were killed while one was seriously injured.
+The crew departed Kodiak NAS around 0800LT on a photography mission to Umnak via Cold Bay.
+Shortly after takeoff, the pilot decided to return to base for not having the "proper clearance".
+On ground, he complained about the overload of gas and equipment, and took off again 30 minutes later.
+While climbing over the Anton Larsen Bay, the airplane was too low and impacted the slope of Mt Sharatin located about 12 km northwest of Kodiak Airport, about 150 feet below the summit.
+Seven occupants were killed while one was seriously injured.

 Probable cause: